vampokala/productScoreCalculator/README.md

 - `memory`: Hardware Memory of the product
 - `brand`: The brand of the product.

+### Threshold
+As per the recommendations, the threshold has been set as 50

 To calculate the product score, follow these steps: